 Mexico as a country is chronically misunderstood.
-There are so many falsities and out and out lies spewed about this place on a daily basis that it’s really little wonder.
+There are so many falsities and out and out lies spewed about this place on a daily basis that it’s really little wonder there are so many misconceptions about Mexico.

 Mexico is in South America